ericjang/ericjang.github.io/_posts/2021-10-24-generalization.markdown

 # Acknowledgements

-Thanks to Daniel Freeman, David Ha, Corey Lynch, Karol Hausman, Irwan Bello, Igor Mordatch, and Vincent Vanhoucke for feedback and discussion on earlier drafts of this work.
+Thanks to Daniel Freeman, David Ha, Karol Hausman, Irwan Bello, Igor Mordatch, and Vincent Vanhoucke for feedback and discussion on earlier drafts of this work.

 # References